cp2k/cp2k/INSTALL.md

 ### 3a.
 ARCH files
 The location of compiler and libraries needs to be specified.
 Examples for a number of common architectures examples can be found in [arch folder](./arch/).
 The names of these files match `architecture.version` e.g., [Linux-x86-64-gfortran.sopt](./arch/Linux-x86-64-gfortran.sopt).
 Alternatively https://dashboard.cp2k.org/ provides sample arch files as part of the testing reports (click on the status field, search for 'ARCH-file').
+  * With -DNDEBUG assertions may be stripped ("compiled out").
+  * Regular release builds may carry assertions for safety.

 Conventionally, there are six versions: